 Press the Add Identity button in the Schema dialog toolbar.

-Immediately, an mfd_id identity field and an mfd_id_x btree index on that field appear in provisional, bluish color in the schema.
+Immediately, an mfd_id identity field and an mfd_id_x btree index on that field appear.
+New fields and indexes are shown in provisional, bluish color in the schema.
+The two new items are also selected, with selection shown in red color, so the combination of red selection color and bluish provisional color is a light violet color.

 Press the Add command button and then choose Field in the drop down menu.